Details & Prices

 Accommodation

 Desert Rhino Camp was created in collaboration with the ‘Save the Rhino Trust', an organisation dedicated to saving black rhino.
 These wonderful creatures have been widely protected from poaching and the rhino population in this area is the largest in Africa outside a national park!
+The partnership between the local communities, Save the Rhino Trust Namibia (SRT) and Wilderness ensures that Desert Rhino Camp remains one of the best places to see these imperilled animals in their pristine natural habitat.

 Location

-The camp is situated in Damaraland (Palmwag Concession) in the northwest of Namibia amidst a stony, minimalistic, hilly landscape.
 Access is either by air or visitors can leave their own vehicle at Palmwag Lodge and use the shuttle service for the 1-hour journey to camp.

 Wildlife